tetrjs/tetr.js/README.md

 ## Disclaimer

 TETR.JS is not associated with TETR.IO or osk.
+The token provided must match an account that has been approved as a bot account.
+Contact osk on Discord to receive such bot accounts.
 Code is written using [VSCode's LiveShare plugin](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-pack), so it seems "BumpyBill" has written little amounts of code.

+## Credits

+Special thanks to [Poyo-SSB](https://github.com/Poyo-SSB) for doccumenting how the [TETR.IO Ribbon system](https://github.com/Poyo-SSB/tetrio-bot-docs) operates.